OpenFn/docs/docs/build-for-developers/cli-collections.md

 it - see
 [Managing Collections](http://localhost:3000/documentation/build/collections#managing-collections)

-:::info Want to use Collections in a CLI workflow?
+:::info Trying to use Collections in a CLI workflow?

 These docs explain how to use the `openfn collections` CLI command.

-If you're running an expression or workflow from the CLI, you need to use the collections adaptor - check out the
+If you're running an expression or workflow through the CLI, you need to use the collections adaptor - check out the
 [Collections Adaptor Docs](http://localhost:3000/adaptors/collections#cli-usage)
 for detauls